OpenPTV/openptv/docs/how_to_start_development.rst

-Dear applicant,
+Dear new OpenPTV developer,

-Thank you for applying to the position we offer in our laboratory.
-We are looking for help in advancing an open source academic software used by our field, and based on your C and Python skills we hope that you will be able to provide it.
-The chosen applicant will work with me on transforming the existing code to something we can be proud of.
+Thank you for starting with OpenPTV development.
+A lot of research groups, both in academy and industry, would be grateful to use an open source software for 3D particle tracking.
+We will work with us on transforming the existing code to something we all can be proud of.

-After initial filtering, we still face a lot of applicants with the required skills.
-Since some you live quite far away we think it better for both sides to precede the customary interview with a small skills test that will also give you an impression of the nature of work we need done.
-The task is outlined below.
-Please inform me in the next few days that you intend to take it up.
+To allow us to get on the same page, we need to proceed with this small introductory test that will also give you an impression of the nature of work we need done.
+The task is outlined below:

-The small task we would like all of you to do is the same.
-The steps are
-simple: <https://github.com/OpenPTV/openptv> is where our code is:
+The steps are simple: <https://github.com/OpenPTV/openptv> is where our code is:

 1. Look at `liboptv/include/parameters.h <https://github.com/OpenPTV/openptv/blob/master/liboptv/include/parameters.h>`_ and
 find the ``mm_np struct``.